alhsu/AmpliVar/README.md

 sequence of known genotypes for the targeted regions needs to be provided.

 **Authors:**
-Graham Taylor :older_man:,
+Graham Taylor :man:,
-Arthur Hsu :man: and
+Arthur Hsu :boy: and
-Olga Kondrashova :girl:.
+Olga Kondrashova :princess:.
 *Department of Pathology, The University of Melbourne.*

 ## 2. Requirements